Measuring Complexity at the Requirements Stage: Spectral Metrics as Development Effort Predictors: Conclusions

+By designing a controlled experiment using molecular integration tasks as structurally isomorphic proxies for requirements, this work established a reusable methodology for validating complexity metrics.
+The molecular analogy isolated structural complexity from confounding factors such as domain expertise, semantic ambiguity, and stakeholder familiarity, enabling rigorous empirical testing of metric--effort relationships that would be difficult to control in a direct requirements setting.

-\subsubsection{Empirical validation of spectral metrics as effort predictors}
+\subsubsection{Empirical Validation of Spectral Metrics as Effort Predictors}

-Through controlled experimentation with twenty-three participants, we demonstrated that Graph Energy and Laplacian Graph Energy predict integration effort with correlations exceeding 0.95, while structural metrics such as Cyclomatic Complexity achieve correlations above 0.89.
+Through controlled experimentation with twenty-three participants, we demonstrated that Graph Energy and Laplacian Graph Energy predicted integration effort with task-mean correlations exceeding 0.95, while structural metrics such as Cyclomatic Complexity achieved correlations above 0.89.
+A mixed-effects analysis accounting for between-participant variance confirmed these relationships at the individual observation level (marginal $R^2 = 0.63$ for Integration LGE, $p < 0.001$).
 Notably, density-based metrics showed no significant predictive validity, refining earlier theoretical work and providing actionable guidance for metric selection in practice.

-\subsubsection{Preliminary foundation for extending complexity assessment to requirements engineering, pending direct validation}
+\subsubsection{Preliminary Foundation for Extending Complexity Assessment to Requirements Engineering, Pending Direct Validation}

 By establishing the structural isomorphism between molecular graphs and requirement networks, and by building upon NLP-based extraction methodologies that achieve over 99 percent precision in structural detection \cite{vierlboeck2023re}, this research enables complexity quantification at the earliest development stages, when intervention costs are lowest and design flexibility is greatest.